-A particular magazine or book you’re currently enjoying, movies you love, music you listen to, a restaurant you can’t get enough of.
-Your behind-the-scenes moments – tools, work in progress, inspiration, how you decide, etc. can all be posted while keeping true to your brand message.
+A particular magazine or book you’re currently enjoying or movies you love.
+Even favorite tracks or a restaurant you can’t get enough of.
+Your behind-the-scenes moments – tools, work in progress, inspiration, how you decide etc. all of these work.

 You can view a million accounts for ideas, but the direction of content for your brand has to stem from within.
 While that can take on many forms, an average business owner has other work to do and the constant demand for content is stressful.
 That’s when you work smarter, not harder.

 Creatively highlight every aspect of your business from the front-end to behind the scenes!

 If you have products say like outfits or food, take zoom out pictures with a total overview as well as close-ups.
 Drive newsletter sign-ups by posting a screenshot of an exclusive offer only available via your newsletter.
 Post an engaging quote (avoid cliches) or a question with a clear call to action to prompt people to comment & interact.
 If you have multiple categories of offerings, try rotational posting to bring some order- selfies, accessories, outfits, quote, repeat.

 One outfit, 3 ways – Momtrends started with an event picture, followed by the full outfit with a personal anecdote in the caption and then details on the shoes.

 MyPaperCrane includes a free printable offer accessible only via newsletter and a sign-up link.